rtqichen/torchdiffeq/FURTHER_DOCUMENTATION.md

 Individual solvers also offer certain options.

 **euler, midpoint, rk4:**<br>
 For these solvers, `rtol` and `atol` are ignored.
-These solvers also support:

-- `eps=0.`: Analogous to the `eps` argument of the adaptive solvers, this adds a small perturbation to each end of the every step (not just the grid points), to help stay the right side of discontinuities.
+Note that these solvers automatically add small perturbations to their evaluation points, so stepping to discontinuities is supported.

 **explicit_adams:**<br>
 For this solver, `rtol` and `atol` are ignored.
 This solver also supports: